I. Treasures by Aleksandr Solzhenitsyn:

 5. Moghul by Alan Savage.
 1991.
 Moghul is a historic novel of adventure, sex, and brutality of epic proportions.
 As with Ottoman, Alan Savage’s previous dazzling adventure tome, this novel concerns and revolves around a fictitious (and not quite) renegade English family of male descendants, the Blunts, who while preserving some of their English identity through several generations, nevertheless, serve faithfully the ruling Moghul dynasty of Northern India (Hindustan) and Afghanistan.
 The time span is close to that of the chronicles of Savage’s previous novel, Ottoman, a time period concurrent with the late Renaissance in the West (spanning the late 15th through the early 17th centuries) with which Savage seems to be quite conversant.
 See Dr. Miguel Faria’s complete book review posted on this website.

 6. Aztec by Gary Jennings.
 1980.
 Epic of the fall of the Aztec Empire, as it fatally clashes with the advent of the conquistadors.
-Please see the fascinating review of this book by a reader in the commentary section below.

 C. Historic Novels by Colleen McCullouch: